 How Do I Get into Ketosis?

-To answer your question of “how long does it take to get into Ketosis,” you must first ask “what is Ketosis” and “how do I get into Ketosis?”
+To answer your question of “how do I get into Ketosis,” you must first ask “what is Ketosis?”

 Let’s get started: Ketosis is a metabolic process and describes when the body uses fat for fuel.
 This occurs when there is a lack of glucose.
 As we generally eat a high carb, high sugar diet in the Western world, most people never enter Ketosis.
 Just because you lose weight does not mean you are in Ketosis, either, it just means you are eating a calorie deficient.